 The City intends to manage its Capital Budget to meet basic municipal infrastructure needs on a PAYGO basis for fiscal years 2024-2028, without issuing new debt.
-New funding authorizations recommended in for the FY2024 Capital Budget are approximately \$23.3 million in FY2024.
+New funding authorizations in the FY2024 Capital Budget are approximately \$23.27 million in FY2024.

-In addition to new expenditures proposed for funding in FY2024, the planned cash flow for previously authorized projects in FY2024 totals approximately \$19.07 million.
+In addition to new funding authorized in FY2024, the planned cash flow for previously authorized projects in FY2024 totals approximately \$19.07 million.
 The combined total net capital expenditures of \$42.34 million will be funded by a combination of reserves, projected surplus and the FY2024 General Fund contribution to the Capital Improvement Plan.
 This total is net of any grants or reimbursements anticipated.
 Gross capital expenditures in FY2024 are projected to be approximately \$134.65 million driven largely by reimbursements for large school construction projects.